skycoin/cx/README.md

 ### Compiling CX on Windows

-Requires installation of GIT from https://git-scm.com/downloads prior to compile.
+Compiling CX on Windows requires a recent version of Git to be installed.
-An installation script is also provided for Windows named `cx-setup.bat`.
-You can compile CX on Windows by running:
+You can compile CX by running:

 ```
 cx-setup.bat
 ```

-You should test your installation by running:
+Test your installation by running:

 ```
 cx tests\main.cx ++wdir=tests ++disable-tests=issue